-Bahai are not officially recognized and cannot have their own place of worship.
-However, they have had some constructive dialogues with government officials in the recent past.
+Bahá'í are not officially recognized and cannot have their own place of worship.
+However, they have recently had some constructive dialogues with government officials.
 Jewish groups worship freely, and the government provides security for synagogues and partially subsidized restoration and maintenance costs.
 The Sunni-Shia divide has been relatively peaceful in Tunisia, although Shia Muslims can experience discrimination, and public figures have spoken out against Shia Islam in the past.